 “Oh that’s just a two minute job,” she almost sang, still smiling.

 Now I understood.
 The poster was meant for her patients.
 For unless they smiled, how could she see all those wonderful money making opportunities inside their mouth?
 Bah….

 Aren’t dentists supposed to be friendly people who chatted with their patients to put them at ease, smiling and reassuring?

-The other day a woman about my age got into the lift.
-She lives on one of the upper floors and I smiled brightly at her.
+One day, a woman about my age got into the lift.
+She lived on one of the upper floors and I smiled brightly at her.
 She simply turned her face away!
 I have tried this with young children, teenagers, young adults and old people in my neighbourhood with almost similar results.
 We are neighbours, for heaven’s sake!
 For all I know I must be known as the ‘old woman who is slightly off her rocker!’

 You will be surprised to know that four out of five people do not smile back.
-(That’s not a survey but the statistic collected through my personal experience over the years)
+(That’s not a from any survey but the statistic collected through my personal experience over the years).